kwizl/bookcraze/README.md

 # Bookcraze App
-This is a web application where bookworms can share their passion and love for the books that they love read.
-The user can signup, create an article with the category that the book falls in.
-Whether it is a novel or falls in the education category.
-The user can upload a thumbnail image and other users can vote for the article that they think impacted them the most.
-The most voted article appears as the main thumbnail while the rest are normal sizes.
-The category section displays the most recent articles in each category ordered by their priority.
+This is a web application where bookworms can share their passion and love for the books that they love read via writing articles.
-The category names have the following priority.
-Tech - 1, Food - 2, Business- 3, Wildlife - 4.

 ## Built With